seqan/raptor/doc/usage/02_prepare/index.md

   * `*.in_progress`: Temporary file to track process.
 Deleted after finishing computation.

 \attention
-The window and kmer sized used for preprocessing are propagated to `raptor layout` and `raptor build` and cannot be overwritten there.
+The window and k-mer sized used for preprocessing are propagated to `raptor layout` and `raptor build` and cannot be overwritten there.

 \note